Roots of Alexander polynomials of random positive 3-braids: Introduction

 \subsection{Acknowledgements}

 Dunfield was partially supported by US National Science Foundation grants DMS-1811156 and DMS-2303572, and by a fellowship from the Simons Foundation (673067, Dunfield).
 Tiozzo was partially supported by NSERC grant RGPIN 2017-06521 and an Ontario Early Researcher Award.
 We thank Partha Dey for helpful conversations related to Section~\ref{sec: on circle}.
+Finally, we thank the referee for their very helpful suggestions, and especially for pointing us to \cite{BockerViana2017} which improved Lemma~\ref{lem: weak sub}.